Cardinals vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the underdog in four of their past 10 games and have gone 1-3 in those contests.
+- In five games as the underdog over the last 10 matchups, the Cardinals have a record of 2-3.

-- In their last 10 games with an over/under, the Cardinals and their opponents have combined to eclipse the total two times.
+- In their last 10 games with an over/under, the Cardinals and their opponents have combined to eclipse the total three times.

-- Bookmakers have not posted a runline in any of the Cardinals' past 10 matchups.
-For three consecutive games, St. Louis and its opponent have finished below the over/under, with the average total established by sportsbooks being nine runs.

 Cardinals Betting Records & Stats

-- The Cardinals have been underdogs in 46 games this season and have come away with the win 21 times (45.7%) in those contests.
+- The Cardinals have been chosen as underdogs in 47 games this year and have walked away with the win 22 times (46.8%) in those games.

-- St. Louis is 3-3 this season when entering a game as the underdog by +130 or more on the moneyline.

-- The Cardinals have an implied victory probability of 43.5% according to the moneyline set by oddsmakers for this matchup.
+- The Cardinals have an implied victory probability of 40.8% according to the moneyline set for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!